shanmugapriya222/Follow_along/README.md

 - Integrated PayPal online payments using your Client ID
 - Installed and used react-paypal-js for easy integration
 - Enabled support for payment methods like credit/debit cards

+# Milestone 31: Implementing Global State Management with Redux

+In this milestone, you'll learn how to use Redux for managing global state in a React application.
+You'll set up a Redux store, configure reducers, and create actions to manage the user’s email state.
+This foundation will help in handling global state efficiently across the entire application.

+## Key Achievements
+- Installed and set up react-redux for state management
+- Created a Redux store to manage global states
+- Implemented a userReducer to store and update the email state
+- Defined an action (setEmail) to update the global email state
+- Wrapped the App component with Provider to enable global access